 If your multiple agreements do not include this provision, you may still wish to use this agreement and take the small risk that some subscribers or users may walk away.
 If they do not, but instead carry on as before and make their next payment to the new owner, they are, in law, affirming the contract with the new owner, and all is well.

 So a novation should be used where practicable and assignment is the fallback where there is a large number of contracts or where novation is unnecessary because all the contracts permit assignment anyway.

 Whether or not the customers stay or go after the assignment is very important.
 The exact tone to use in a letter or message is important.
-So we include with this assignment agreement a letter template to send to customers informing them of the change.
+So we include with this agreement a letter template to send to customers informing them of the change.